FIDELITY NATIONAL INFORMATION SERVICES (FIS)

-Axia put together a comprehensive campaign which included developing internal communications, marketing tools, naming the campaign, designing the logo, developing a tagline and an internal e-newsletter, concepts for a website and social media integration.
+Axia put together a comprehensive campaign, which included developing internal communications and marketing tools, naming the campaign, designing the logo, developing a tagline, creating an internal e-newsletter as well as concepts for a website and social media integration.
 FIS experienced enterprise-wide global success with its GreenLight program.
 Its Dedham, Massachusetts, office, inspired by the program, recycled 161 tons of paper and set a goal to recycle 100 percent of its materials by the end of the year.

 FIS (NYSE: FIS) is the leading provider in banking technologies for financial institutions and businesses.
 It hired Axia Public Relations to develop an employee environmental program.

 Axia developed marketing tools, including naming the campaign "The FIS GreenLight Initiative."
-Axia also designed the logo, tagline, a series of four-color posters, an internal e-newsletter and a website with social media concepts to promote green behavior in the workplace among the company's 32,000 employees across 80 domestic offices.
+Axia also designed the logo, tagline, a series of four-color posters, an internal e-newsletter, and a website with social media concepts to promote green behavior in the workplace among the company's 32,000 employees across 80 domestic offices.
 Plans for an international campaign for FIS global offices with translations are underway.

 Following The FIS GreenLight Initiative rollout, field offices made the following improvements to help the environment:

-- Woodbury, Minnesota, employees started using mugs and eliminated plastic foam cups.
+Woodbury, Minnesota, employees started using mugs and eliminated plastic foam cups.

-- Toronto employees donated used blue jeans and denim for recycling into ecologically friendly home insulation in an effort to help Habitat for Humanity insulate a new home for a family in need in Mississauga, Ontario.
+Toronto employees donated used blue jeans and denim for recycling into ecologically friendly home insulation in an effort to help Habitat for Humanity insulate a new home for a family in need in Mississauga, Ontario.

-- The Sunrise, Florida, office recycled ink and toner cartridges as well as cell phones with proceeds benefiting a local charity.
+The Sunrise, Florida, office recycled ink and toner cartridges as well as cell phones with proceeds benefiting a local charity.

 - Marcia Danzeisen, FIS